 Involves minimal physical effort and is typically associated with leisurely activities.
 Activities are low-intensity or last less than a few hours each day.

-Arrive Mount Pleasant Airport early afternoon, transfer by private vehicle to Malvina House Hotel.
+Arrive at Mount Pleasant Airport in the early afternoon and join a shared minibus or coach transfer to Malvina House Hotel.

 For the rest of today and Day 2, enjoy exploring Darwin and the surrounding area.
-Visit the cemeteries and battlefields from the 1982 conflict between Britain and Argentina, walk on the world's southernmost suspension bridge, learn about the area's long history of sheep farming, and begin your life wildlife watching by looking for night herons, ruddy-headed geese, and blackish oystercatchers.
+View the Bodie Creek Bridge and then learn about the area's long history of sheep farming.
+Begin your life wildlife watching by looking for night herons, ruddy-headed geese, and blackish oystercatchers.

 Pebble Island is one of the larger outlying islands of the archipelago, and the landscape varies greatly from large ponds and moorland to long sandy beaches and rocky cliffs.
 The deep ponds on the east of the island, many of which are within walking distance of the lodge, are home to Chiloe wigeon, Grebes, Black-necked swans and a multitude of other wildfowl and wading birds.
 The half and full day guided tours in 4x4 vehicle offer ample opportunity to see the abundant wildlife and spectacular scenery further afield from the settlement, as well as to hunt for the semiprecious stones that give the island its name.
 Pebble Island also has interest for historians, with some 1982 conflict debris and several memorials.